MahmoudSief/Data-Science-Portfolio/README.md

-# Mahmoud Raslan | Data Science Portfolio
+# Mahmoud Sief | Data Science Portfolio

 👋 Hi, I’m Mahmoud, an aspiring data scientist with a strong background in Aerospace and Mechanical Engineering.
 I’m currently learning data analysis, machine learning, and AI, and I’m building this portfolio to share my projects.